izzyreal/vmpc-docs/install.rst

 Update
 ------
 If you have installed VMPC2000XL before, the installer may offer various options to migrate your previous configuration and user data.
 Please run the installer to see what applies to your system.

-In general it is recommended to regularly backup your data, especially before right updating VMPC2000XL.
+In general it is recommended to regularly backup your data, especially right before updating VMPC2000XL.

 Additionally the update process may not always succeed in cleaning up the old application files.
 Please refer to the Uninstall section below if you come across any files you'd like to delete, or simply want to clean up what can be.

 Uninstall
 ---------

-MacOS
+macOS
 +++++
 Remove :file:`/Applications/VMPC2000XL.app` for v0.3 and later.
-Remove :file:`/Applications/vMPC.app` if you have v0.2 or older.

 Plugins can be removed from :file:`/Library/Audio/Plug-Ins`.

+iOS
++++
+Tap and hold the VMPC2000XL icon in your Home Screen and tap "Remove App".

 Windows
 +++++++